will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 ## Conclusions

 The ideas and techniques discussed above are similar to various types of compositional verification techniques that have been applied in various contexts.
 Similar ideas are utilized in the "interaction preserving abstraction" techniques in [this paper](https://arxiv.org/abs/2202.11385), and also in the work on *[recomposition](https://iandardik.github.io/assets/papers/recomp_fmcad24.pdf)*, which builds similar techniques within the TLC model checker.
 The notion of using dataflow to analyze distributed and concurrent protocols has also appeared in various works in the past (e.g. [distributed data flow](https://www.cs.cornell.edu/~krzys/krzys_debs2009.pdf)), and also more [recent work](https://dl.acm.org/doi/10.1145/3639257) on using a Datalog like variant to automatically optimize distributed protocols using pre-defined rewrite rules.

+Note that the code used to model the protocols above and generate their associated interaction graphs can be found [here](https://github.com/will62794/ipa).